Answer:

 Answer: This can happen if you have a class path but you forget to add the current directory(.) into it.
 This is because system classes (the ones in rt.jar) are always part of the class path.
 The current directory is also automatically searched if no explicit class path is provided.
 However, if an explicit class path is provided, the current directory is automatically searched by javac but not by java.

 Answer: You need to install and activate the Java Plug-in to run Java applets in your browser.
-Admittedly, this installation has never been easy and has been getting harder because browser makers have mistrusted Java, sometimes for good reason when Oracle dragged its feet on closing security loopholes.
-If you care about applets, be persistent.
-The installer for the JDK is supposed to install the plug-in for the default browser, but you may still need to activate Java in the browser.
+This installation has never been easy and has been getting harder because browser makers have mistrusted Java, sometimes for good reason when Oracle dragged its feet on closing security loopholes.
+At this point, your best bet is to use Firefox for experimenting with applets.

 Answer: The RMI setup is complex and it is very easy to get some detail wrong.
 Also, remember to always erase unneeded class files and to restart the naming service whenever you make a change in the configuration.
 Keep trying--it'll work eventually.